 This tranquil oasis dedicated to art is one of the must-visit Nusa Dua attractions for art enthusiasts.
 The biggest museum of Asia pacific artefacts, it displays and impressive collection comprising 600 paintings, artefacts and sculptures from 25 countries including Vietnam, India, China, Indonesia, etc. A welcome change from the usual tourist attractions, Museum Pasifika showcases an interesting collection of artworks by various artists from the region.
 A lovely cafe overlooking the lush gardens and fountain is a nice place to relax after the museum tour.

 Location: BTDC area.
 Block P, Nusa Dua 80363, Indonesia

 Timings: 10AM-6PM, all days of the week

 Entry fee: IDR 70,000/adult; children below 10 years: free

-3. Spend A Rejuvenating Day At The Pristine Pantai Pandawa
+3. Pristine Pantai Pandawa

 When considering your options for what to see in Nusa Dua, you must include a visit to the Pandawa Beach for a relaxing day on this picturesque spot.
 Stretches of white sands and turquoise water set against the azure sky make this unspoilt beach a great place for rejuvenating your body and soul.
 You can simply put your feet up and feast on the grilled corn cob and fresh coconut water, or indulge in swimming, canoeing and is also considered as one of the best nusa dua snorkeling spots.
 Do not miss a photo-op with the impressive statues of Pandawa Lima carved on the cliff.